History & Partnership

 In 2007, IRELEC increased its skill range by developing robotic systems intended for Synchrotron beamline experimental stations.
 IRELEC supplied the Swiss Light Source with a robotic sample changer for Protein Crystallography beamlines.

-In less than 10 years, the IRELEC sample changer has become the leading solution for the community worldwide.
+In less than 10 years, the IRELEC sample changer has become the leading solution for the Synchroton community worldwide.

-In 2016, following the success and the experience acquired, IRELEC initiated an ambitious R&D program for the development of cryogenic biobank robotic systems.
+In 2016, following the success and the experience acquired, IRELEC initiated an ambitious R&D program for the development of robotic cryogenic biobank systems.

 In 2018, the first IRELEC automated system was commissioned by the Grenoble Hospital biorepository.